 Reinsurance payables are payables in respect of reinsurance contracts.
-The recognition and valuation basis for this category is consistent between SII and IFRS.
+Different valuation methodology between IFRS and SII is the key driver of the minor difference of €0.6m.

 Payables (trade, not insurance)

 Payables (trade, not insurance) comprise mainly of tax payables.
 The recognition and valuation basis for this category is consistent between SII and IFRS.